Rebar: Reinforcing a Matching Estimator with Predictions from High-Dimensional Covariates

 In other words, proximal validation is a way to gauge the performance of $\algorithm$ when its results are extrapolated in a way analogous to a matching design.

+As compared to estimating $\mathrm{MSE}_{\Match}$ with rebar's MSE on the control group, proximal validation permits the analyst to keep matched subjects' outcomes in Rubin's \citeyearpar{rubin2008objective} virtual locked box, even as the rebar model is being validated and improved.
 Proximal validation is not limited to propensity-score full-matching designs with calipers; it may be used with any matching design that involves a quantitative restriction on allowable matches.
 The procedure, in general, will be to slightly relax that restriction, choose a second, more expansive match, and use the results to divide the remnant into proximal and distal portions.

 If $\algorithm$'s performance in proximal validation is discernibly worse than its cross-validation performance, the rebar routine should be modified.
 Suppose the mechanism selecting untreated units between the remnant and the matched sample is matching based on an estimated propensity score.
 In this case, the estimated propensity score itself can be incorporated into the prediction model $\algorithm$---for instance, by including interaction terms between the columns of $\covMat$ and $\hat{\pi}$.